 Another problem is that the prison system is closely coupled to the economy.
 Many small towns depend on prisons for employment.
 We also have the privatization of the prison system, or the prison-industrial complex.
 This is an obvious corruption of the prison system, much like for-profit schools and hospitals.
 However, to speak of corruption implies that there was some pure intention in the beginning.

 Division of labor, or functional differentiation, among commerce, law, education, science, art, politics, etc., is the best way to prevent the concentration of power within a single system.
 This is the premise behind the separation of powers in government.
-If the prison becomes an end in itself, there must be counteracting systems (e.g., the legal system) that more or less hold it in check.
+If the prison becomes an end in itself, there must be counteracting systems (e.g., law or politics) that more or less hold it in check.

-If I want to call the prison system a function system of modern society, I need to determine what the generalized communication medium is.
+If I want to call the penal a function system of modern society, I need to determine what the generalized communication medium is.
 We might call it discipline–that is, strict rules and regulations that take away a person’s freedom to move about and make his own choices about what he will do every day.
 The prisoner loses the freedom to determine when he goes to bed and when he wakes up, what time he eats and what he eats, what kind of clothes he wears, etc. The coding might then be regulated/nonregulated, which would mean that not every aspect of a prisoner’s daily life is regulated.
 A prisoner can still select his own friends, choose to brush his teeth or not, choose to write letters or not, choose to read or not, etc. The taking away of freedoms has replaced the corporal punishment of the premodern era.